joshfinnie/joshfinnie.com/src/pages/blog/current-thoughts-of-mobile-website-support.md

 ---

 On November 23rd, I released a blog post about using [Rust to speed up React components](/blog/setting_up_wsl_with_asdf/).
-That blog post saw a lot of success trending on [/r/javascript](https://www.reddit.com/r/javascript) for almost a full 24 hours and shared on a few newsletters.
+That blog post saw a lot of success; trending on [/r/javascript](https://www.reddit.com/r/javascript) for a little over 24 hours and shared on more than a few newsletters.
-A month later, I thought I'd give a retrospective on the things I learned with over 10,000 visitors coming to my site.
+A month later, I thought I'd give a retrospective on the biggest thing I learned with over 10,000 visitors coming to my site.

 ## Mobile First?

-One of the bigger learnings with this success is that more than half of my visitors were on mobile browsers.
+One of the bigger learnings with the success of this post is that just about half of my visitors read the post on mobile devices.
-This was surprising to me.
+That was surprising to me.
 I recently updated my [blog to Astro](/blog/my-switch-from-gatsby-to-astro/) and part of the upgrade was to develop a true mobile experience.
-This hasn't been a priority of mine with a lot of websites I have built, but I keep hearing it being important.
+This has not been a priority of mine with a lot of websites I have built, but I keep hearing it being important.
+I wanted to have a mobile experience, but it always seemed half-hearted.
 I find CSS difficult to wrap my head around, and the idea of doing two sets of CSS was too much.
-That is until I found [TailwindCSS](https://tailwindcss.com/).
+That was until I found [TailwindCSS](https://tailwindcss.com/).

 > A utility-first CSS framework packed with classes like flex, pt-4, text-center and rotate-90 that can be composed to build any design, directly in your markup.

 With TailwindCSS I was able to build both a desktop and mobile experience all at once.
 And I am glad I did.
-Below is a chart of the devices that visited my blog post over the course of 1 month.
+Below is a chart of the devices that visited my blog post over the course of 30 days.

 ![Device count analytics for Using WebAssembly (created in Rust) for Fast React Components](/assets/blog/rust-react-device-analytics.png)

-As you can see in the chart above, almost _half_ of the visitors to this blog post were from mobile devices or tablets.
+As you can see in the chart above, about _half_ of the visitors to this blog post were from mobile devices or tablets.
 I don't know if this should come as a surprise to anyone, but to see it shocking.

 After reflecting on it a bit I started to inspect my own usage of the internet.